lee-lindley/vim_plsql_syntax/README.md

 The line beginning "WITH a AS (" through the line containing ")" will fold.
 The line containing ",b AS (" through the line containing ")" will fold.

-> Note: if you put both the closing paren of the first *WITH* clause (aka Common Table Expression or *CTE*), and the opening paren of the next *CTE* on the same line, then it lumps it all into a single fold block.
+> if you put both the closing paren of the first *WITH* clause (aka Common Table Expression or *CTE*),
+> and the opening paren of the next *CTE* on the same line, then it lumps it all into a single fold block.
 Too bad.

 This also works with the old style Oracle inline views with the same caveat about closing and opening parens needing to be on separate lines.